fuse-box/fuse-box/docs/getting-started/installation.md

 You can install FuseBox from `npm`.

 ```
-npm install fuse-box typescript uglify-es uglify-js --save-dev
+npm install fuse-box typescript terser uglify-js --save-dev
 ```

-You should install `uglify-es` and `uglify-js` too.
+You should install `terser` and `uglify-js` too.
 FuseBox will decide which one to use, dependending on a selected target.

 ## Why TypeScript